northbright/Notes/python/pip-install-failed-with-cannot-uninstall-x-error.md

 * Want to compile and install [pycurl](https://github.com/pycurl/pycurl) from source
 * Run `pip install` and got error message:

-  > RROR: Cannot uninstall 'pycurl'.
+  > ERROR: Cannot uninstall 'pycurl'.
 It is a distutils installed project and thus we cannot accurately determine which files belong to it which would lead to only a partial uninstall.

 ## Solution
 * Use `--ignore-installed` for `pip install`